jerod-estapa/statsbomb_python/README.md

 - create player location shot maps (using SB's freeze frame, plot where players, GK etc.. are when shot is taken)
 - add expanded event information to dataframe

 ## TO DO LONG TERM ##
 - combine matches to look at player/team data over longer time period
+- clean up for loops with list comprehension

 some quick functions to get started: